North Korea–South Korea relations: 2024

 On 15 January 2024, Kim Jong Un announced that peaceful reunification was no longer possible and proposed identifying South Korea as a hostile state in the North Korean constitution.
 It was also announced that North Korea would dissolve the Committee for the Peaceful Reunification of the Fatherland, the National Economic Cooperation Bureau and the Mount Kumgang International Tourism Administration.
 The Arch of Reunification in Pyongyang was subsequently demolished in January 2024.

 On 4 June 2024, South Korea's State Council terminated the 2018 Panmunjom Declaration due to border tensions over balloons sent by North Korea.
 On 9 June 2024, South Korea announced to resume loudspeaker broadcasts of anti-North Korean propaganda after Pyongyang sent over 300 rubbish-filled balloons across the border.
-Seoul's military detected around 330 balloons since 8 June 2024, with about 80 found in South Korean territory.
+Seoul's military has detected around 330 balloons since 8 June 2024, with about 80 found in South Korean territory.
 The president's office stated that the broadcasts aimed to deliver messages of hope to the North Korean military and citizens.
 This response followed weeks of activists in the South launching balloons carrying K-pop, dollar bills, and anti-Kim Jong-un propaganda, which had infuriated Pyongyang.
 The loudspeaker broadcasts resumed after South Korea suspended a 2018 tension-easing agreement, allowing for propaganda campaigns and potential military exercises near the border.

 South Korea announced it would deploy laser weapons in 2024 to shoot down North Korean drones, becoming the first country to do so.
 Developed with Hanwha Aerospace, these inexpensive and invisible lasers enhance defense capabilities by burning down drone engines within seconds.
 The move follows a December 2023 incident where North Korean drones entered South Korean airspace.